Tzanetos Grigorakis: Relationships with the French

 In 1798, after the departure of the Russians, Grigorakis decided to turn to the French, sending a letter to Napoleon Bonaparte with Demetrio Stefanopoli, writing to him that he would allow the mooring and supply of French ships in Mani.
-Bonaparte sent a reply letter with Stefanopoli, in which he accepted the agreement.
-Grigorakis sent to Bonaparte his son Pierros Grigorakis, major of the Imperial Russian Army.
-Pierros fought in Italy, where he distinguished himself and was wounded, but won Bonaparte's regard, who gave secret instructions to Demetrio Stefanopoli to meet all the representatives of the Greek areas, but Grigorakis suggested that Demetrio stay in Mani and safely meet everyone from there.
-Indeed, he did, and later, in 1801, Grigorakis was supplied with gunpowder by Bonaparte.
+Napoleon sent a reply letter with Stefanopoli, in which he accepted the agreement.
+Grigorakis sent to Napoleon his son Pierros Grigorakis, major of the Imperial Russian Army.
+Pierros fought in Italy, where he distinguished himself and was wounded, but won Napoleon's regard, who gave secret instructions to Demetrio Stefanopoli to meet all the representatives of the Greek areas, but Grigorakis suggested that Demetrio stay in Mani and safely meet everyone from there.
+Indeed, he did, and later, in 1801, Grigorakis was supplied with gunpowder by Napoleon.

 The Ottomans soon realized that something was wrong and they decided to attack Grigorakis, sending three ships to the port to disembark strong army forces, while at the same time attacking, encircling Mani with their armies from Mystras and Vardounia.
 Grigorakis convened a war council, were Demetrio also participated, and decided to resist with a direct counterattack from many points with small army units.
 Although he had only 1,000 men at his disposal, the Ottomans suffered heavy casualties and retreated to Mystras and their ships, so the counterattack had a successful result.
-After this fact, in 1798, the Ottomans had Grigorakis replaced as bey with Panagiotis Koumoundouros.
+After this, in 1798, the Ottomans had Grigorakis replaced as bey with Panagiotis Koumoundouros.

-Demetrio Stefanopoli was thrilled with Grigorakis' strategic skills and the way Maniot people fought, informing Bonaparte for all these, who agreed to launch a French-Turkish war in the region, but the new bey Koumoundouros did not agree with Grigorakis and the war never happened.
+Demetrio Stefanopoli was thrilled with Grigorakis' strategic skills and the way Maniot people fought, informing Napoleon for all these, who agreed to launch a French-Turkish war in the region, but the new bey Koumoundouros did not agree with Grigorakis and the war never happened.